arleth-interview/sample-maven-project/live-share.md

 4) a prompt (lower right of the window) click "sign in", select "Sign In With GitHub"
 5) FINALLY click the green "Authorize VisualStudioLiveShare"

+### first time using live share on the web

+The project tree is on the left, open

+    sample-maven-project->src->main
+    sample-maven-project->src->test

+1) select Main.java and read through the comments
+2) Time to get to work - select PasswordValidator.java

+Currently only syntax highlighting and general error reporting is enabled in the web view.
+If we were to use the desktop version of vs-code, we could both interactively compile and run the project.
+For your personal project I highly recommend this but for an interview it is usually not a good idea to mess with your github login and IDE ;)

+A bash terminal is available in the lower half of the window as read-only.
+Sorry you can't run code on the interviewers computer.
+As the interviewer runs or mvn compiles the app you will be able to see errors here.